skytap/well-architected-framework/security/virtualmachines.md

 #### OS Firewall

-Skytap enables local network communication by default and OS level firewall protection should be enabled to restrict open ports only to those that are approved.
+{{site.Brand}} enables local network communication by default and OS level firewall protection should be enabled to restrict open ports only to those that are approved.
 For example, a database server should only allow database traffic from known application servers; any other attempts to connect to a database management port should be ignored and reported.

 ##### Supported Implementations